-This afternoon, I took a quick jaunt out to Lake Allen to take some pictures of the Devil’s Tongue, a type of prickly pear that is found on the Refuge.
-Devil’s Tongue’s is also known as Eastern Prickly Pear and its scientific name is Opuntia cespitosa Raf.
+This afternoon, I took a quick jaunt out to Lake Allen to take some pictures of the Eastern Prickly Pear, a type of cactus that is found on the Refuge.
+Its scientific name is Opuntia cespitosa Raf.
 Its natural range is primarily west of the Appalachians and east of the Mississippi.
 However, there are scattered populations of this species along the Atlantic Seaboard from New England to Georgia.

 It is shade intolerant and thrives in full sun, and needs well-drained soil.

 In a couple of the shots I had to deal with the pesky Allegheny Mound Ants (Formica exsectoides).
 Without looking, I plopped down on a swarm of them, and within a minute or so they were crawling all over me.
 I even had to take one off of my forehead.
 They are an interesting critter and merit a separate blog entry.
 You can see a couple of their mounds in the pictures on this page.
 (More about them in future blog entry)